kykc/juras/README.md

   / descaling), maintenance cycle counters, and live machine flags (e.g. "Fill water tank", "Coffee ready").
 - 🔁 **Import / Export** your configuration (paired machine + presets) as a
-  human-readable **YAML** file — move your whole setup to another phone.
+  human-readable **YAML** file — move your whole setup to another controlling device.
 Imports are validated and replace the current config after a confirmation.

 On first pairing the preset list is **seeded with every product** the machine